resource-disaggregation/blk-switch/osdi21_artifact/README.md

 - gen: how many T-app requests are generated on that core.
 - str: how many T-app requests are steered to other cores on that core.
 - prc: how many T-app requests came from other cores are processed on that core.

+[Note] The log messages are not in the order of core number; please check the core number of each log message.
+Please ignore the result showing '0'.

 ### Other Systems
 In our paper, we also evaluate against two other systems, SPDK and Caladan, as baselines.